-Multiple sclerosis (MS) and amyotrophic lateral sclerosis (ALS) are both progressive conditions that affect the central nervous system (CNS) and impact a person’s ability to carry out daily tasks.
+Multiple sclerosis (MS) and amyotrophic lateral sclerosis (ALS) are both conditions that affect the central nervous system (CNS).
+While symptoms can be similar, there are some important differences.

 The effects and symptoms of both conditions can be similar, but the treatment and outlook are different.